 Why is Zero Trust important?

-Zero Trust may seem like an extreme term.
-The truth of it is a bit different: in order to get things accomplished, trust must ultimately be extended so it can be continuously assessed for appropriate levels of risk.
+In order to get things accomplished, trust must ultimately be extended so it can be continuously assessed for appropriate levels of risk.

 Focused on resource protection, it is the premise that trust is never granted implicitly but must be continually evaluated.
 The security ecosystem should adapt to changes in risk accordingly.